Inquiry Seminar (INQS)

 Satisfies Inquiry Seminar requirement for Online/ Continuing Education students.
 Not applicable for McMinnville campus students.

-SECTION DESCRIPTIONS
+Sample SECTION DESCRIPTIONS

 Competition for wealth and power in the East Asian region intensified in the twentieth century and continues to shape international politics and business today.
 This course explores the political, economic, and cultural relations between China, Japan, Korea, and the United States through a variety of sources including news media, personal memoirs, and feature films.
 Topics include Asian immigration to the United States, the Second World War in the Pacific, China's policies to promote economic growth, North Korea's nuclear program, and Japan's cultural exports like Godzilla and anime.

 What is the "good life"?
 This is perhaps the deepest human question.
 It is not only a question we hope recipients of a liberal arts education will ask, it is also a question that permeates film and literature.
 Looking at thinkers as ancient as Aristotle and films as contemporary as Hell or Highwater, this class will discuss and evaluate different conceptions of a good life and provide a place for students to engage in their own inquiry.
-In short, we will ask big questions and answer them through thinking, reading, discussing, and writing.
+In short, we will ask big questions and answer them through thinking, reading, viewing, discussing, and writing.